michielp1807/FoobarSongrequestTwitchBot/README.md

 * !previoussong - bot will post the artist and title of the previous song in chat

+##Features:

+* Cooldowns for songs and for users

+* Save requests that aren't in your playlist to a text file

 ##How to setup:

 ####  1. Setting up foobar2000